Kali Maa: The Great Dark Mother of Enchantment

-Out of all the Divine Feminine personifications, the Hindu goddess Kali has had the most profound effect on my life.
+Out of all the Divine Feminine personifications, Hindu goddess Kali has had the most profound impact on my life.
 I got to know her, in the strange and spiraling ways of the Divine Feminine, through the Black Madonnas of France and Italy.

 Before I established my own relationship with Kali, I had known two main Western versions of her.